Who we are

 Dances are usually taught by local teachers, while guest instructors teach at special workshops from time to time throughout the year.
 No previous experience is necessary.

 Fees & Membership

-Annual membership is $85 and runs from September; otherwise, the charge is $7 per evening.
-You will receive a card at your first class to come free the second time.
+Annual membership is $85 and runs from September; otherwise, the charge is $5 per evening.

 Membership includes free entrance to some special Thursday-night workshops and a lower rate for local week-end workshops and other events.